matttpj/CarND-Behavioral-Cloning/writeup_CarND-Behavioral-Cloning_P4.md

 Key files are:
  * Creates and saves the model: _model.py_
- * Model output: _models/model_nVidia.h5_
+ * Model output: _models/model_nVidia_8.h5_
  * Runs the model in the simulator and drives the car in Autonomous mode: _drive.py_
- * Video output of the car driving round the track: _runX.mp4_
+ * Video output of the car driving round the track: _run8_60fps.mp4_
  * Writeup that summarises results: _writeup_CarND-Behavioral_Cloning_P4.md_

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my _drive.py_ file, the car can be driven autonomously around the track by executing __python drive.py models/model_nVidia.h5 run2__
+Using the Udacity provided simulator and my _drive.py_ file, the car can be driven autonomously around the track by executing __python drive.py models/model_nVidia_8.h5 run8__

 #### 3. Submission code is usable and readable

-The _model.py_ file contains the code for training and saving the convolution neural network; first using a LeNet configuration and second using a nVidia configuration, as suggested by the Udacity program.
+The _model.py_ file contains the code for training and saving the convolution neural network.
+At first, I tried a LeNet derived configuration and subsequently I tried using a nVidia derived configuration, as suggested by the Udacity program.
 The nVidia model proved itself to perform well very quickly; eg. enabling the car to complete a lap of the track without leaving the track.
 The file shows the steps I used for training and validating the models and it contains comments to explain how the code works; other details are explained below.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

+In my models, after instantiating a Keras Sequential model, the image data is pre-processed by normalising images using a lambda layer and cropping images by using a 2D cropping function (model.py line 81-89).

-My nVidia derived model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My nVidia derived model consists of a convolution neural network with layers of depths between 24 and 64 and kernel size of 5x5 and 3x3 (model.py lines 105-119).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity and then a Flatten layer plus multiple Dense layers to make the prediction or control value that will steer the vehicle so it remains on the track.

 #### 2. Attempts to reduce overfitting in the model

-The model does not contain dropout layers to reduce overfitting (model.py lines 21); keeping the epochs low (5 or less) as recommended by Paul Heraty seemed to negate the need for them.
+My nVidia derived model does not contain dropout layers to reduce overfitting (model.py lines 105-119); keeping the epochs low (5 or less) as recommended by Paul Heraty seemed to negate the need for them.

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on Track One in Autonomous driving mode.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model was compiled with mean square error loss function and an adam optimizer, so the learning rate was not tuned manually (model.py line 76).

 #### 4. Appropriate training data

 The Udacity provided initial set of Training data _IMG/*.jpg_ and _driving_log.csv_ was used very successfully.
-No additional training data seemed to be required besides data augmentation done by flipping the images to prevent model bias from only driving round the track in an anti-clockwise direction.
+No additional training data seemed to be required besides data augmentation worked very successfully by flipping the images to prevent model bias from only driving round the track in an anti-clockwise direction (model.py line 34).

 ### Model Architecture and Training Documentation